qrtl/sfaj-oca/account_tax_round_down/readme/CONFIGURE.md

-Go to Accounting (or Invoicing) \> Configuration \> Settings, and select "Round-down Tax Amounts" for companies where tax amounts should be rownded down (selection is done by default).
+Go to *Accounting (or Invoicing) \> Configuration \> Settings*, and select "Round-down Tax Amounts" for companies whose tax amounts should be rounded down.